 Passos ("Steps") are Stations of the Cross.
 They consist of tiny chapels or altars embedded in the walls of eighteenth-century constructions in some Brazilian colonial towns.

 They remain closed all year except for one day during Semana Santa -- Holy Week -- when they are opened for the Stations of the Cross Procession, (Procissão dos Passos in Portuguese, also known as Procissão do Encontro).

-In Paraty, for example, there are six Passos; in Tiradentes, Minas Gerais, there are five which open every Holy Week and one that has been closed since the nineteenth century, according to historian Olinto Rodrigues dos Santos Filho.Varying Dates
+In Paraty, there are six Passos; in Tiradentes, Minas Gerais, there are five which open every Holy Week and one that has been closed since the 19th century, according to historian Olinto Rodrigues dos Santos Filho.Varying Dates

 The Procession of the Meeting is usually on Holy Friday, but it may take place before that depending on the town and the year, so visit official websites for cities and churches to find out when the Passos will be open.